Researching neighborhoods to find one that fits you best!

 Colorado Springs is a growing city.
-A large portion of incoming residents are military members and their families, while another part of new residents comes from the opportunity that Colorado Springs offers.
-Research a neighborhood before you settle in.
+A large portion of incoming residents are military members and their families, while other folks are choosing to make a big move here because of all that Colorado Springs has to offer.
+After all, we were recently ranked the #3 best place to live in the US.
+It’s important to research a neighborhood before you settle in.

-If you’d like to get a head start on your research, want to know as much as possible, and want to learn the details of Colorado Springs and its neighborhoods: where do you start?
-How do you determine where you want to live and where NOT to live?
-It surely is a lot of work.
-Luckily, you can do a lot of it from the comfort of your living room chair.
+Where do you start if you want to learn the details of Colorado Springs and its neighborhoods?
+How do you determine where you want to live and what areas to avoid?
+It can be overwhelming.
+Luckily, you can do a lot research from the comfort of your living room chair.

 General Information about Colorado Springs

-City-Data.com has some great general information for you to begin researching, especially if you are not in town and need to get an overall picture of the city.
-While it’s a lot to take in, this City Data Colorado Springs site gives you a lot of general information as a great starting point, and helps familiarize you with many frequently mentioned areas and landmarks in Colorado Springs.
+- City-Data.com has some great general information for you to begin researching, especially if you are not in town and need to get an overall picture of the city.
+It gives you a lot of general information as a great starting point.
+It also helps you familiarize yourself with many frequently mentioned areas and landmarks in Colorado Springs.
 While you are on the website you might find lots of helpful information for detailed questions in the Colorado Springs City Data Forum.
-Other sites such as Neighborhoodscout.com , Moving.com, and Move.com have a lot of statistical information.

 Crime in Colorado Springs